Technology

 The government must commit to adopting these lifesaving regulations, no matter what happens with Brexit.

-The UK cars has one of the lowest rates of road deaths among European nations, although the number of accidents has plateaued this decade, after a long trend of improving safety.
+The UK cars have one of the lowest rates of road deaths among European nations, although the number of accidents has plateaued this decade, after a long trend of improving safety.

 In 2017, 322 people died on British roads when the vehicle was either exceeding the speed limit or judged to be traveling too fast for the conditions.